Coronavirus: How protection from Pfizer and Astrazeneca weakens over the months

 Professor Adam Finn, a government adviser on vaccines, said other studies had shown that vaccines maintain good protection against serious illnesses and hospitalization.

-But he added: “We need to be very careful to see if this reduction (in immunization) for milder diseases starts to translate into more severe cases, because then booster shots will be needed.”
+But he added: “We need to be very careful to see if this reduction (in immunization) in relation to milder diseases starts to translate into the occurrence of more severe cases, because then booster doses will be needed.”

 For now, there is still no definition on the booster vaccine in Brazil, but both the Ministry of Health and the Butantan Institute (responsible for finalizing the production of CoronaVac in the country) admit that they are evaluating and considering this possibility.